SmartThingsCommunity/webrtc-tutorial/step_1/STEP_1.md

 To run the connector, you will need to make it accessible to the Internet.
 We recommend using a program like [ngrok](https://ngrok.com/) to do this, rather than opening ports to you computer in your router setup.
+To use ngrok, you'll need to install it and create an account first.

 Start by cloning the repository below: